mmistakes/minimal-mistakes/_posts/2022-08-29-sbt-tutorial.md

 ```
 Let's start the SBT console by executing the command `sbt` at the root of the project.
 To compile the project, we can use _compile_ in the command.
 This will compile all the Scala files in the project and creates .class files.
 These files are kept under the directory _target_.
-** SBT uses a feature called as _Incremented Compilation_  to speed up the compilation.
-In this way, SBT will compile only the modified files, and re-using the previously compile class files for the unchanged files. **
+**SBT uses _incremental compilation_ to speed up the compilation.
+In this way, SBT will compile only the modified files, and re-use the previously compiled class files for the rest of the files.**
-We can use _clean_ command to remove all the generated class files.
+We can use the _clean_ command to remove all the generated class files.

 We can run the application by using the command _run_.
 If we have multiple main classes in the project, SBT will show a prompt to select the main class to run.
 In such case, we can use _runMain_ command by passing the class to run as: